Various practical aspects of musical sounds, their usage in different kinds of music and musical textures in different musical styles of the world.

 Glissandos/Portamentos - slides from a sound of one pitch to a sound of another, in rhythmic instruments because of their percussive sounds, these are often stepwise, but sometimes just a few continuous slides may also be used, but are generally much lesser than separate sounds

-So, except for possible occasional pitch slides, the sounds are separate and distinct in appearance so that they change rhythm by their presence, embellishing both the sounds (tuned or variably pitched) and rhythmic patterns simultaneously.
+So, except for possible occasional pitch slides, the sounds are separate and distinct in appearance so that they change rhythm by their presence, embellishing both the sounds (sharply or broadly pitched) and rhythmic patterns simultaneously.

 Purely melodic music and used sounds